aadarshpp/POKERX/README.md

 # POKERX

-POKERX is a poker game developed in Python using `customtkinter` for the user interface, along with various other libraries for game mechanics and AI-based decision-making.
+POKERX is a Texas Hold'em poker game developed in Python using `customtkinter` for the user interface, along with various other libraries for game mechanics and decision-making.
 You can either download the executable file (`POKERX.exe`) from the `Releases` section or clone the repository and run it in your local environment.

 ## Features

-- **Interactive Poker Game**: A fully functional poker game with AI opponents.
+- **Interactive Poker Game**: A fully functional Texas Hold'em poker game with computer-controlled opponents.
-- **AI Move Prediction**: The game includes AI for opponents, which calculates probability and makes decisions.
+- **Move Prediction**: The game includes automated decision-making for the opponents based on game probabilities.
 - **Custom UI**: Built using `customtkinter` for a visually appealing and intuitive interface.
+- **Cheat Section**: A section for testing and using cheats to modify game parameters.
+- **Learning Section**: A dedicated section to help you learn poker strategies.

 ## Requirements